rkapl123/rkapl123.github.io/README.md

 ### Log-Addin
 flexible file and eventLog logging from MS-Office applications and VBScript: [https://sourceforge.net/projects/officegoodies/files/LogAddin/1.0.2/LogAddinSetup.1.0.2.msi/download](https://sourceforge.net/projects/officegoodies/files/LogAddin/1.0.2/LogAddinSetup.1.0.2.msi/download)

-## Useful Tips
+## Useful Tips/Tools from other people
-Following are links to pages with useful information I've collected during my endeavors:
+Following are links to pages with useful information or tools I've found during my endeavors:

+### Excel-DNA
+For creating Excel Addins/Solutions, this is a tool/library you simply can't bypass: [http://excel-dna.net/](http://excel-dna.net/)
+It's very easy to start for all that have some experience in VBA-Programming and - for an open source library - it has a lot of [documentation](https://docs.excel-dna.net/).

 ### Data-XLSX-Parser
 A really nice, fast and memory efficient parser for new-format Excel (xlsx) files by Daisuke Murase (original author)/Masatoshi Kawazoe (active maintainer, [CPAN-Module](https://metacpan.org/pod/Data::XLSX::Parser)).

-### Excel-DNA
-For creating Excel Addins/Solutions, this is a tool/library you simply can't bypass: [http://excel-dna.net/](http://excel-dna.net/)

 ### SQL Server XML Queries
 With examples from the ORE DB project: [SQLServerXML](SQLServerXML.md)